VLprojects/mediasoup-client-swift/README.md

 2. **Ease of integration**

-   If you don't need to customize Mediasoup-Client-Swift itself or its dependencies, just add a line to your Podfile:
+   If you don't need to customize Mediasoup-Client-Swift itself or its dependencies, just use Swift Package Manager or CocoaPods:

    ```Ruby
    pod 'Mediasoup-Client-Swift', '0.6.0'